 9. New Balance Fresh Foam More Men’s and Women’s

 The Fresh Foam by New Balance offers a minimal drop and offers plush cushioning.
 With these two combined it results in a natural fit with next-level comfort.
-Also, the no-sew overlays give your bunion a comfortable fit so you don’t have to worry about any material rubbing on the bunion.
+Also, the no-sew overlays give your bunion a comfortable fit so you don’t have to worry about any flexible material rubbing on the bunion.
 With a nice wide toe box and lots of plush cushioning for shock absorption, the Fresh Foam is great for a runner who suffers to find shoes that fit a bunion comfortably.

 10. Brooks Ghost 14 Men’s and Women’s